Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah.

-I mean, imagine making the third call to the fire department.
+I mean, imagine making the third call to the fire department for the day.

 You won't believe this.